Colleges grapple with coronavirus as students return

 The University of South Carolina said Nephron Pharmaceuticals donated 50,000 sample tubes and a robot for processing samples.
 The university is one of a handful of universities nationwide approved for the tests.

 Liu reported from Columbia, South Carolina.
-AP writers Jonathan Mattise in Nashville, Tennessee, and Dave Kolpack in Fargo, North Dakota, contributed to this report.
+AP writers Herbert McCann in Chicago, Jonathan Mattise in Nashville, Tennessee, and Dave Kolpack in Fargo, North Dakota, contributed to this report.

+Anderson and Liu are corps members for the Associated Press/Report for America Statehouse News Initiative.
+Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.